 - Modifying water levels at outfalls, as it may be desirable to change and control water levels at the site over time, e.g. to increase water levels as the site becomes increasingly vegetated.
 This will further slow the movement of water through and out of Lodge bog. - The creation of berms across some sections of the bog to control/retain water levels.
 This measure seeks to retain shallow (< 10 cm) water conditions across multiple fields. - Re-wetting some deep peat areas of the bog through regular more intensive drain blocking using an excavator to create peat dams/blockages along each field drain, along with field re-profiling and drain infilling if required; - Re-wetting the deep peat areas of the bog using berms, drain blocking and field re-profiling.
 This enhanced measure seeks to create large (c.
 45m x 60m) flat areas or cells of shallow (< 10 cm) water conditions on bare peat, across multiple fields that are enclosed by shallow berms to retain shallow surface water; - Seeding of vegetation and inoculation of Sphagnum will be undertaken where required.
-In some areas where vegetation has already established, seeding of vegetation is not required. - Some targeted drain blocking in marginal (degraded) remnant raised high bog areas is proposed as part of this plan, although they are small in size and degraded nature. - The existing silt ponds will be retained and maintained during the rehabilitation phase.
+In some areas where vegetation has already established, seeding of vegetation is not required. - Some targeted drain blocking in marginal (degraded) remnant raised high bog areas is proposed as part of this plan, although they are small in size and degraded nature. - Targeted drain blocking in an area within the south of the site formerly used for sod moss production. - The existing silt ponds will be retained and maintained during the rehabilitation phase.
 During the monitoring and verification phase the silt ponds will be continually inspected and maintained, where appropriate.
 When it is deemed that the silt ponds are not required, as the bog has been successfully stabilised and there is no run-off of suspended solids, the condition of the silt ponds will be reviewed.
-The silt ponds will either be de-watered (water levels lowered to a level where the silt pond will naturally develop as a small wetland feature), left in situ, or infilled (where discharges do not require silt control). - Targeted fertiliser applications to accelerate vegetation establishment on areas of bare peat on headlands and high fields as required, see Drawing no. DR 23 21 28 'Targeted fertiliser map'. - Peat field re-profiling to reduce the camber of the fields and cell-bunding between high fields to manage/optimise water levels for revegetation.
+The silt ponds will either be de-watered (water levels lowered to a level where the silt pond will naturally develop as a small wetland feature), left in situ, or infilled (where discharges do not require silt control). - Targeted fertiliser applications to accelerate vegetation establishment on areas of bare peat on headlands and high fields as required, see Drawing no. DR_23_21_28 'Targeted fertiliser map'. - Peat field re-profiling to reduce the camber of the fields and cell-bunding between high fields to manage/optimise water levels for revegetation.

 Table 8.1: Types of and areas for enhanced rehabilitation measures at Lodge Bog.
+Note that the types of rehab and areas of rehab may change in response to stakeholder consultation and refinement of the enhanced rehabilitation measures.